Quantum Distribution Error Mitigation via the Circulant Structure of Pauli Noise: Abstract

 \section{Abstract}

-This work introduces distribution error correction (DEC) theory, where we correct the output distribution of a quantum computer to the ideal distribution exactly.
-If the noise affecting the circuit is a Pauli channel, the ideal output distribution and noisy distribution in the standard basis are related by a stochastic matrix.
-We prove that this matrix has a recursive 2 by 2 block circulant structure.
-Thus, the noisy output distribution can be corrected to the ideal output distribution via a Fast Fourier Transform.
-Therefore, DEC for Pauli error channels does not require encoding of the logical qubits into more physical qubits and it avoids the encoding overhead of standard quantum error correction codes.
-Moreover, we introduce a DEC implementation that requires executions of only 2 logical circuits.
+This work introduces distribution error mitigation (DEM), which mitigates the error in the output distribution of a quantum circuit.
+We provide a rigorous theoretical foundation.
+If the composite noise affecting the circuit is a Pauli channel, the ideal output distribution and noisy distribution in the standard basis are related by a stochastic matrix.
+This system is described by a XOR convolution (the matrix is recursive 2 by 2 block circulant) between a noise vector and the ideal distribution.
+The noisy output distribution can be corrected to the ideal output distribution via a Fast Walsh-Hadamard Transform.
+We introduce a tomography method to approximate the noise vector, which requires sampling of only one logical circuit.
+The quantum overhead of DEM requires sampling of only two logical circuits.
+We provide techniques to scale the application of DEM efficiently.
+Accuracy bounds are provided.
 The approach is tested with quantum hardware executions consisting of 20-qubit and 30-qubit GHZ state preparation, 5-qubit Grover, 6-qubit and 10-qubit quantum phase estimation, and 10-qubit and 20-qubit Dicke state preparation circuits.
-The correction process dramatically improves the accuracies of the output distributions for all demonstrations.
+DEM dramatically improves the accuracies of the output distributions for all demonstrations.
 For 30-qubit GHZ state preparation, a corrected distribution fidelity of 97.7\% is achieved from an initial raw fidelity of 23.2\%.

 \makeatother